 Is video marketing worthwhile for your business?
-According to our research, 96% of engineers watch some videos for work, up from 93% from the previous year.
-48% watch less than one hour, while another 48% watch for one hour or more.
+According to our , 96% of engineers watch some videos for work, up from 93% in 2020.
+43% watch less than one hour, while another 48% watch for one hour or more.

 With more than 2 billion users, YouTube is the primary social media platform for videos — including B2B content.
 However, many companies discover that simply uploading videos to YouTube will not lead to channel growth or high engagement.

 As with all content marketing, creating B2B videos require a robust strategy based on market research and buyer personas.
 Which videos are getting the most views in your field, high-level overviews of industry trends or individual product tutorials?
 Keep in mind that product demo and how-to videos, and YouTube users are three times more likely to prefer watching a YouTube tutorial video compared to reading the product’s instructions.

 When you are satisfied with your strategy and initial videos, you are ready to create a channel and upload content.
 To categorize and filter the massive amount of content, YouTube relies on bots and algorithms to review videos and descriptions - similar to the way Google uses crawlers to analyze website content.
 Just like Google requires us to set up meta descriptions, keywords, and alt tags to get ranked higher on search, YouTube requires channels to take similar steps for videos to rank higher.

 To excel on YouTube, you must simultaneously serve the algorithm and the users.
 Unless your videos are labelled and described correctly, the platform will not display them to the right audience.
 Once you reach users, your content must attract clicks and engage them.
 Otherwise, YouTube will sideline the video content you worked so hard to create.